All Products

 public class testCommitSearch {

-private static String appName = "Name of the OpenSearch application that you want to manage";
+private static String appName = "The name of the OpenSearch application to which you want to commit data";

-private static String tableName = "Name of the OpenSearch application table";
+private static String tableName = "The name of the table to which you want to commit data";

 private static String host = "Endpoint of the OpenSearch API in your region";